IT4Change/IT4C.dev/docs/people/hannes-heine.md

 - [DeutscheSee Online Shop](https://www.deutschesee.de/shop/)

-> My tasks their were to help on their Shopware shop (PHP, Laravel, ...) development and on their own application (AngularJS) that was used by their manufactures to send back the correct weight of the sold product.
+> My tasks their were to help on their Shopware shop (PHP, Laravel, etc.) development and on their own application (AngularJS) that was used by their manufactures to send back the correct weight of the sold product.

 - Human Connection